rhinstaller/kickstart-tests/containers/runner/README.md

 ```
 Instead of keeping named container you can remove it after the test by replacing `--name last-kstest` option with `--rm`.

+If you have enough RAM, you can run the entire test VM in RAM with `--tmpfs /var/tmp/`, so that it will run faster.
+This is particularly helpful when running tests in parallel.

 See the results:
 ```
 tree -L 3 ${VOLUME_DIR}/logs